Josef Albers: Works on Paper

 Josef Albers

-Josef Albers (1888–1976) is considered one of the most influential abstract painters of the twentieth century, as well as an important designer and educator.
-Albers’s artistic career, which bridged European and American Modernism, consisted mainly of a tightly focused investigation into the perceptual properties of color and spatial relationships.
+Josef Albers (1888–1976) was one of the most influential abstract painters and art teachers of the twentieth century.
+Albers's artistic career, which bridged European and American Modernism, consisted mainly of a tightly focused investigation into the perceptual properties of color and spatial relationships.

 $15